Wellington, 1859, and a young German immigrant by the name of Friedrich August Krull writes a series of letters home to his mother.

 Books reviewed during Nine To Noon, weekdays at approximately 10:35am.

-Roger Wilson reads the Grimm versions of some of the fairytales, which are kind, cruel, occasionally shocking and other times just absurd... but always entertaining!
-Enjoy!
+The Grimm versions of some of the fairytales, which are kind, cruel, occasionally shocking and often just absurd...

 New Zealand author Eleanor Catton's novel The Luminaries has won the Man Booker prize for English language literature.